Bass & Flinders Distillery: Artisan Grape Spirits

 It started with two new neighbours getting to know each other over a glass of champagne, and has culminated years later in the creation of award winning gins and spirits.
 Founders Wayne Klintworth and Bob Laing (now deceased) were the first to pioneer a distillery in the winery-saturated Mornington Peninsula, and once you pay them a visit, you’ll be very thankful they did.

-In a converted distillery shed that includes a trendy cocktail indoor/outdoor bar, you’ll be guided through the fascinating distilling process – often by owner/founder Wayne or his daughter Holly.
-Of course, you’ll also get to sample some of the delicious wares they have worked hard to create, which are notably stocked in many well known restaurants and bars around Melbourne and the Peninsula
+In the impressive cellar door that includes a trendy cocktail indoor/outdoor bar, you’ll be guided through the fascinating distilling process – often by owner/founder Wayne or his daughter Holly.
+Of course, you’ll also get to sample some of the delicious wares they have worked hard to create, which are notably stocked in many well known restaurants and bars around Melbourne and the Peninsula.

 So what exactly makes Bass & Flinders Distillery so special?
 Good question.
 The original idea for the distillery was to make a Cognac style spirit, but that takes 5-6 years to age.
 So what to do in the meantime?
 Make other spirit varieties, of course.